The Liberator Ending, Explained

 The Investigation

-The shooting has a serious ramification for Sparks and his men.
-Walsh and others who are directly responsible are thoroughly questioned by military officials.
-During the interrogation, they keep reiterating that they were just following orders, that they had explicit instructions to hold the German POWs in the coal yard and not to let them escape.
+The shooting has a serious ramifications for Sparks and his men.
+Military officials thoroughly question Walsh and others who are directly responsible.
+During the interrogation, they kept reiterating that they were just following orders, that they had explicit instructions to hold the German POWs in the coal yard and not to let them escape.

 They claim that they only started firing when the POWs tried to escape.
 Sparks, as their C.O., must face military hearings as well.
 Much to his surprise, the judge in his case turns out to be General S. Patton (Peter Woodward) himself, the commander of the U.S. Third Army in France and Germany.
 As General Patton goes through Colonel Sparks’ record, a camaraderie forms between the two battle-hardened warriors.

 Both of them have sustained injuries in battle and acted insubordinately towards their respective superior officers.
 Sparks considers all the actions of the men under him as his responsibility.
 This further impresses the general.
 He accurately calls Sparks a hero and sends him home.
-Although Sparks’ military career is coming to an end, the hearing ensures that he will be honorably discharged.
+Although Sparks’ military career is ending, the hearing ensures that he will be honorably discharged.

 Memories of Fallen Comrades